 In improving company goals human resource management is the main factor that most determines the process of a company to achieve the vision and mission in an organization can be implemented properly if the resources as executors are well selected (Farooqui & Nagendra, 2014; Sara et al., 2020a).
 Therefore, organizational companies must make human resources an important factor to manage (Mention, 2012).
-We need to realize that human resources are very important and determine the success of a company in achieving its vision and mission (Sara et al., 2020a).
+We need to realize that human resources are very important and determine the success of a company in achieving its vision and mission (Sara et B, 2020a).

 The success of an organization is determined by good performance.
 Performance is the result of work in quality and quantity achieved by an employee in carrying out his duties in accordance with the responsibilities given (Asare et al., 2017; Saputra, Pradnyanitasari, et al., 2019).
 Performance is something that is important for an organization, especially the performance of employees who can bring an organization, both private companies and government agencies, to achieve the expected goals (Jay & Dwi, 2000).
 Performance is a real behaviour that is displayed by everyone as work performance produced by employees according to their role in the company.
-Performance states that employees is a very important thing in the company's efforts to achieve its goals.
 Performance can affect the ongoing activities of an organization, the better the work shown by employees will be very helpful in the development of an organization (Jay & Dwi, 2000; Sisaye & Birnberg, 2010).
 Performance is the level of achievement of results on the implementation of certain tasks.
 Company performance is the level of achievement of results in order to achieve company goals.
 Performance management is the overall activity carried out to improve the performance of a company or organization, including the performance of each individual and work group in the company (Baumgartner & Rauter, 2017).